Masashi Ishibashi (actor)

-Masashi Ishibashi (石橋雅史, Ishibashi Masashi), was a Japanese actor and martial artist.
-Ishibashi had an extensive career in Japanese television, where was famous as portraying villains in historical dramas, in roles such as bad lieutenants, shifty merchants, yakuza, bandits, and corrupt priests.
+Masashi Ishibashi (石橋雅史, Ishibashi Masashi), was a Japanese karateka and actor.
+A 7th dan black belt in Kyokushin Karate, he was an early instructor of the style under Mas Oyama, with notable students including Sonny Chiba and Terutomo Yamazaki.

-Ishibashi had significant presence in television productions like NHK's Taiga drama series, The Unfettered Shogun, Hissatsu series and Nashonaru gekijō.
-He also had frequent roles in various 1970s and 1980s Tokusatsu TV series, most notably in Super Sentai series.
-His movie career was mostly specialized in martial arts movies and crime dramas.
-One of his best known starring roles in the west is the role of the villain Tateki Shikenbaru, a.k.a.
-"Junjo", in the Sonny Chiba vehicle The Street Fighter.
+As an actor, Ishibashi had an extensive career in Japanese television, where was famous as portraying villains in historical dramas.
+He had significant presence in television productions like NHK's Taiga drama series, The Unfettered Shogun, and the Hissatsu series.
+He also had frequent roles in various 1970s and 1980s tokusatsu series, most notably in Super Sentai series.
+His movie career was mostly specialized in martial arts movies and crime dramas, including many with his longtime student Chiba.